-94. Aisha Watt is currently a junior at SDSU majoring in Kinesiology.
-She came to SDSU from Seattle, Washington, and, therefore, is a non-resident for the purposes of tuition at SDSU.

-95. Aisha is a member of the women's varsity track and field team at SDSU.

-96. Aisha loves being a student-athlete because it allows her to keep improving herself and achieving accomplishments that she never thought possible.

-97. During her time on the track and field team, Aisha received partial financial aid.
+- 134. Aisha Watt is currently a senior at SDSU majoring in Kinesiology.
+She came to SDSU from Seattle, Washington, and, therefore, is a non-resident for the purposes of tuition at SDSU. - 135.
+Aisha is a member of the women's varsity track and field team at SDSU. - 136.
+Aisha loves being a student-athlete because it allows her to keep improving herself and achieving accomplishments that she never thought possible. - 137.
+During her time on the track and field team, Aisha received partial financial aid.
 She received 10% of tuition and \$800 for books, per year for her freshman and sophomore years.
-She is receiving \$3,000 in athletic aid this year.
-Aisha has received a total of \$4,600 in athletic financial aid as a varsity student-athlete.
+She received \$3,000 in athletic aid during the 2021-22 academic year.
+She is receiving \$9,600 in athletic financial aid for each semester in the current academic year, 2022-23.
+Aisha has received a total of \$14,200 in athletic financial aid as a varsity student-athlete.